wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 If they refrain from certain actions, it is through fear of police rather than by conviction.
 Undoubtedly there is something in what they say, for we can see how our values change from place to place and time to time.
 For instance killing in war is great virtue today and may be considered a horrible crime next century.

-**M:**&ensp;A man who moves with the earth will necessarily experience days and nights.
+**M:**&ensp;A man who moves with the earth will necessarily experiënce days and nights.
 He who stays with the sun will know no darkness.
 My world is not yours.
 As I see it, you all are on a stage performing.
-There is no reality about your comings and goings.
+There is no reality about your comings and goïngs.
 And your problems are so unreal!

 **Q:**&ensp;We may be sleep-walkers or subject to nightmares.
 Is there nothing you can do?

-**M:**&ensp;I am doing something.
+**M:**&ensp;I am doïng something.
 I did enter your dreamlike state to tell you, “Stop hurting yourself and others, stop suffering, wake up”.

 **Q:**&ensp;Why then don’t we wake up?